mpusz/wg21-papers/src/4185R1_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 ## Current state

+The library provides `std::formatter` specializations for `quantity` and, conditionally, for `quantity_point`.
+The conditional formatter is enabled when the point origin equals `default_point_origin(R)` — either `natural_point_origin<QuantitySpec>` (the mathematical zero, for references without an offset unit) or the unit's canonical reference point (for units that carry a built-in origin, such as `deg_C` → `si::ice_point`).
+In both cases the stored value has a single, unambiguous interpretation and can be printed the same way as the equivalent `quantity`.

-The library provides `std::formatter` specializations for `quantity` but not for `quantity_point`.
-The rationale is that a point's origin is context-dependent and the library cannot determine how to format it.
-A point expressed as `42 m` could mean 42 meters above sea level, 42 meters above ground level, or 42 meters from the center of Mars.
+For any other origin the formatter is not provided.
+A point expressed as `42 m` relative to a user-defined origin could mean 42 meters above sea level, above ground level, or from the centre of Mars — the library cannot determine which.

 ## The challenge of default representations